brainglobe/brainrender-napari/README.md

     pip install git+https://github.com/brainglobe/brainrender-napari.git

-## Contributing

-Contributions are very welcome.
-Have a look at our [developer conventions](https://brainglobe.info/developers/index.html) for more info.
-The core development team is happy to help and advise anyone wanting to contribute!
+## Seeking help or contributing
+We are always happy to help users of our tools, and welcome any contributions.
+If you would like to get in contact with us for any reason, please see the [contact page of our website](https://brainglobe.info/contact.html).

 ## License

 Distributed under the terms of the [BSD-3] license, "brainrender-napari" is free and open source software

-## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.

 ## Acknowledgements